 Once activated, Solo will automatically follow the mobile device wherever the subject carries it.
-In the app, press the left and right arrows in the app interface to orbit Solo around them.
-On the controller, move the right stick forward and back to adjust the following distance, and move the right stick left and right to orbit around the subject.
+In the app, the subject can press the left and right arrows to orbit Solo around them.
+On the controller, move the right stick up and down to adjust the following distance, and move the right stick left and right to orbit around the subject.
 Use the left stick to adjust Solo's altitude during Follow and to override the camera tracking and temporarily pan the camera left and right.
 At any time during Follow, press Pause to stop Solo and the camera will continue to track the subject.
 Press Fly to return to standard flight.